Aaron Rodgers: Alternative medicine advocacy

 Rodgers has been vocal about his use of alternative medicine, and is a proponent of the legalization of psychedelic drugs.
 He revealed in 2022 that he had previously made offseason trips to Peru, where he consumed ayahuasca.

 Views on COVID-19

 Rodgers is one of the most prominent American athletes to choose not to get vaccinated against the COVID-19 virus, and was critical of the NFL's health and safety protocols during the COVID-19 pandemic.
 His stances on the COVID-19 vaccine were criticized by scientists, health officials, and some former players and commentators, due to concerns that Rodgers was spreading vaccine misinformation and potentially was risking the health of his teammates.

-During the NFL season, Rodgers frequently appears on The Pat McAfee Show.
+During the NFL season, Rodgers frequently appeared on The Pat McAfee Show.
 One such interview in 2021 made headlines after Rodgers made several false and misleading statements about COVID-19, implying that unvaccinated people were not the group most affected by the pandemic and that ivermectin was beneficial for people with COVID-19.
 These and similar claims led some reporters to describe Rodgers as a conspiracy theorist.